The perils and pleasures of writing your own website copy.

 First impressions matter.
 Especially if you’re introducing something for the first time.
 According to the Nielsen Norman Group, “Users often leave Web pages in 10–20 seconds, but pages with a clear value proposition can hold people’s attention for much longer.”

 People only visit your website for the first time once.
 You need to give them a reason to stay and a reason to come back.
-It needs to be their reason, not yours. (preview of lesson number three).
+It needs to be their reason, not yours.
 If you’re building a new website, creating a landing page, writing a blog post, whatever it is.
 Don’t put slop out there.
 It turns people off.
 It also makes them question your credibility and commitment.

 Don’t create content just to post something new.
 Find something new to say and then create the content.
 Then let someone else read it and tell you what the fundamental purpose of the piece is.
 If it’s not clear and helpful, keep editing.
 Don’t put it out there until it’s ready.

-Writing copy for a business website is intimidating.
-When that business is you, even more so.
-Especially if you’re a writer.
-(I know – irony again).
+Writing copy for a business website is never easy.
 We all tend to think that our web copy is supposed to be about us.
 Our experience; our product; our qualifications; our process.
-But that’s not true.
+Me.
+Me.
+Me.
+Me.
+Me.
+When did that ever work for you in a conversation?
+And what is web copy?
+It’s a conversation.

 Which is why this line: (about me)